-UNIT and our TV & Film Division, UNIT Studios are very proud and excited to have collaborated on Sky Atlantic’s epic new historical drama BRITANNIA which was released on Thursday 18 January 2018.
+UNIT’s TV & Film division are very proud and excited to have collaborated on Sky Atlantic’s epic new historical drama BRITANNIA which was released on Thursday 18 January 2018.

 With an award-winning cast and billed as one of Sky’s most ambitious series yet, the 9-part drama set in 43AD is sees Sky and Amazon Studios join forces for the first time in a co-production with Vertigo Films in association with Neal Street Productions.

-At the helm was UNIT Studios Executive Producer Studios, Nicola Kingham, who comments:
+At the helm was UNIT’s TV & Film Executive Producer; Nicola Kingham, who comments:

 “We’re a relatively new TV & Film division of UNIT and were approached back in February 2017 to work on a handful of VFX shots, but Simon Frame (the series VFX Producing Supervisor), was so impressed with our collaborative and creative contribution that the shot count soon grew to over 300 shots.
 Notably, the Underworld, a high concept mythical locationwhere the Druids go to see the future and to communicate with their dead,